Las Vegas Valley: Roads

-Two major freeways—Interstate 15 and Interstate 515 (including US 93 and US 95)—cross in downtown Las Vegas.
-I-15 connects Las Vegas to Los Angeles and San Diego, and heads northeast to Salt Lake City and beyond.
-Interstate 11 will eventually serve the connection from Nogales, Arizona to the Reno and Sparks vicinity of either Fernley or at the Reno Spaghetti Bowl in Reno when completed.
-I-515 goes southeast to Henderson, beyond which Interstate 11 bypasses Boulder City and U.S. Route 93 continues past the Mike O'Callaghan–Pat Tillman Memorial Bridge over the Colorado River towards Phoenix, Arizona.
+Two major freeways—Interstate 11 (including US 93 and US 95) and Interstate 15—cross in downtown Las Vegas.
+I-11 goes northwest to the Las Vegas city limits and southeast to Henderson, bypassing downtown Boulder City just to the south, and then to the Mike O'Callaghan–Pat Tillman Memorial Bridge over the Colorado River, from there U.S. Route 93 continues towards Phoenix, Arizona.
+I-11 will eventually be the connection from Nogales, Arizona to Interstate 80 in Fernley (near the Reno and Sparks area).
 US 95 connects the city to northwestern Nevada, including Carson City (the state capitol) and Reno.
 US 93 splits from I-15 northeast of Las Vegas and goes north through the northeastern part of the state, serving Ely and Wells and US 95 heads south from I-11 and US 93 in Boulder City through far southeastern California.
+I-15 connects Las Vegas to Los Angeles (via San Bernardino) and San Diego, and heads northeast to Salt Lake City and beyond.
 A three-quarters of the Las Vegas Beltway has been built, consisting of Interstate 215 on the south and Clark County 215 on the west and north.
 Other radial routes include SR 160 to Pahrump and SR 147 and SR 564 (former SR 146) to Lake Mead.

 With the notable exceptions of Las Vegas Boulevard, Boulder Highway and Tonopah Highway (better known as the northern part of Rancho Drive), the majority of surface streets outside downtown Las Vegas are laid out along Public Land Survey System section lines.
 Many are maintained, in part, by the Nevada Department of Transportation (NDOT) as state highways.